 Once it has been agreed at referendum, a made (or adopted) neighbourhood plan's policies have the same legal status as those of the Local Plan prepared by the relevant Local Planning Authority (South Downs National Park Authority).
-At this point it becomes part of the statutory 'development plan' and is used in the determination of planning applications.
+The SINDP is part of the statutory 'development plan' and is used in the determination of planning applications.